liuqx315/Multiscale-pattern/sundials_extensions/doc/source/LinearSolvers.rst

 -------------------------------------------

-The central ARKode module interfaces with the linear solver module to be used by way of calls to four routines.
+The central ARKode module interfaces with the linear solver module using calls to one of four routines.
 These are denoted here by :c:func:`linit()`, :c:func:`lsetup()`, :c:func:`lsolve()`, and :c:func:`lfree()`.
 Briefly, their purposes are as follows:

-* :c:func:`linit()`: initialize and allocate memory specific to the linear solver;
+* :c:func:`linit()`: initializes and allocate memory specific to the linear solver;
-* :c:func:`lsetup()`: evaluate and preprocess the Jacobian or preconditioner;
+* :c:func:`lsetup()`: evaluates and preprocesses the Jacobian or preconditioner;
-* :c:func:`lsolve()`: solve the linear system;
+* :c:func:`lsolve()`: solves the linear system;
-* :c:func:`lfree()`: free the linear solver memory.
+* :c:func:`lfree()`: frees the linear solver memory.

 A linear solver module must also provide a user-callable specification routine (like those described in the section